-I can confirm that the MacDermid Autotype products listed below do not use any of the substances on the current Candidate List of Substances of Very High Concern for authorisation or Authorisation list (attached) in their manufacture and do not knowingly contain them.
+In addition, MacDermid Autotype do not use any of the substances on the current (as of 16th June 2014) Candidate List of Substances of Very High Concern for authorisation or Authorisation list in the manufacture of our products and our products do not knowingly contain any of these substances.

 If your REACH enquiry has not been answered by the above statement please contact either your local Sales Representative or Peter Gower, our Regulatory Affairs Manager firstname.lastname@example.org